Mastering the Moisture: Essential Tips for Wood Flooring Storage, Installation, and Maintenance

-A wood floor can be a durable and beautiful investment, but in the same way, that its beautiful appearance draws homeowners and builders, its natural structure draws and releases moisture from its environment.
+A wood floor can be a durable and beautiful investment.
+Still, in the same way that its beautiful appearance draws homeowners and builders, its natural structure draws and releases moisture from its environment.

 From there, it moves on to the wood flooring manufacturer, where moisture measurement is just as crucial to the end product.
 For solid wood, laminate, or even engineered wood flooring, excess moisture, or even an over-dry factory environment, can mean splitting, cracking, warping, an adhesive failure between layers, or generally substandard flooring.
 Here as well, moisture measurement is crucial.